mk-fg/name-based-routing-policy-controller/README.rst

   undesirable (instead of "na", adding blocking rules), e.g. in a pihole_-like scenario.

   .. _pihole: https://pi-hole.net/

+- `test.sh <test.sh>`_ script can be used to easily check or create any oddball blocking-over-time scenarios and see how logic of the tool reacts to those, coupled with specific configuration or any local code tweaks, and is full of examples.

 - `"Dynamic policy routing to work around internet restrictions" blog post`_ with a bit more context and info around this script.